• Skip to main content

 Just think, Senator started growing around 1500 BCE.
 That's about the time that Egypt built pyramids and conquered Numibia.
 The first Mycenean civilization began in Greece.
 And in Florida, a beloved relic that would last through the ages grew roots.

-The fun ended in January 2012, however, when a woman smoking meth accidentally burned the tree down.
-What an end.
+The fun ended in January 2012, however, when a woman smoking meth accidentally burned the t.
+What an end. ree down

 Crocs and gators live in harmony